devcurmudgeon/ybd/readme.md

 - GENIVI baseline systems
 - OpenStack appliances

-It can also deploy some systems in some ways.
+it can also deploy some systems in some ways.

-YBD is under development.
-Things will change :)
+ybd is under development. things will change :)

-# Dependencies
+### dependencies

-Currently YBD is for Linux only, and is expecting git, gcc, make, autotools, python, tar, wget, linux-user-chroot.
+currently ybd is for Linux only, and requires git, gcc, make, autotools, linux-user-chroot, python, tar, wget.

-YBD also depends on [pyyaml](http://pyyaml.org/wiki/PyYAML), [sandboxlib](https://github.com/CodethinkLabs/sandboxlib),
+ybd also depends on [pyyaml](http://pyyaml.org/wiki/PyYAML), [sandboxlib](https://github.com/CodethinkLabs/sandboxlib),
 and optionally Julian Berman's [jsonschema](https://github.com/Julian/jsonschema)

-If you trust the Python Package Index (PyPI) you can install them with:
+if you trust the Python Package Index (PyPI) you can install them with:

 ```
     pip install pyyaml sandboxlib jsonschema
 ```

-# Quick Start
+### quick start

 ```
     git clone git://github.com/devcurmudeon/ybd
     git clone git://git.baserock.org/baserock/baserock/definitions
     cd definitions
 ```

-Once there you can run
+once there you can run

 ```
     python ../ybd/ybd.py $1 $2
 ```